CSPI-QE/ocp-ci-docs/docs/Procedure/Documentation/Step_Registry_Documentation_Guide.md

 - A resource outside of openshift (specific repository or access to a server)

 ##### Credentials<!-- omit from toc -->
-For each item in the `credentials` stanza of the step's configuration should be outlined.
-Use the following as a guide for how to document these credentials.
+Each item in the `credentials` stanza of the step's configuration should be outlined.
+Use the following as a guide for documenting these credentials.
 We will start with an example configuration file:

 <sub><sup>`interop-tooling-new-tool-ref.yaml`</sup></sub>
 ```yaml